jphalimi/PythonForMIC/Doc/extending/newtypes.rst

 With these changes, we can assure that the :attr:`first` and :attr:`last` members are never *NULL* so we can remove checks for *NULL* values in almost all cases.
-This means that most of the :c:func:`Py_XDECREF` calls can be converted to :c:func:`Py_DECREF` calls.
+This means that most of the :cfunc:`Py_XDECREF` calls can be converted to :cfunc:`Py_DECREF` calls.
 The only place we can't change these calls is in the deallocator, where there is the possibility that the initialization of these members failed in the constructor.